wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 [liquid-c-performance]: https://github.com/Shopify/liquid-c#performance

 Wait!
 What is garbage collection?
 What is marking?
-Why does the GC move objects?
+Why does the GC move objects at all?

-And why would I care about those VM implementation details?
+And why should I care about those VM implementation details?
 We are humans, not machines, aren't we?

 # No peaceful world